On the Informativeness of Specification Tests for Estimator Validity: Setup

-The directions consistent with the null hypothesis are specified by the tangent set.
+The directions of local deviation that are consistent with the null hypothesis are captured by the tangent set.
 We define

-The set $T(P)$ is called the tangent set of model $\mathbf{P}$ at $P$.
-The tangent set is the set of directions along which a path $P_{t}$ can deviate from $P$ when $P_t \in \mathbf{P}$ is imposed.
-We consider the case where $T(P)$ is a linear space, which is the typical case in many semiparametric models.
+which is called the tangent set of model $\mathbf{P}$ at $P$.
+Intuitively, it consists of all directions along which the distribution can locally deviate from $P$ while remaining within the model $\mathbf{P}$.
+Throughout the paper, we impose the following condition on $T(P)$: \begin{Assumption} $T(P)$ is a linear space. \end{Assumption} This assumption is satisfied in many semiparametric models.
+The examples considered in Sections~\ref{sec:jtest} and \ref{sec:dwh} also satisfy Assumption~\ref{linear_space}.